jmolivas/composer-resolver/README.md

 ## Why would one need this?

-Composer needs a lot of time and a lot of memory.
+Composer needs a lot of memory.
 Some applications out there rely on `composer update` commands directly on devices (webservers, embedded systems etc.) that do not provide the necessary resources.
 Everything except `composer update`, however, is perfectly possible.
 That means, they can run composer locally and execute commands like `composer install` etc. without any problems.